afadxb/bot4/README.md

 Configure the `.env` then launch the Interactive Brokers TWS/Gateway.
 The default configuration uses SQLite; switch `DB_URL` to a MySQL URL if desired.
 Set `DEBUG=1` in the `.env` to enable verbose logging during development.

-Market data is retrieved from Yahoo Finance so no additional data service credentials are required.
+Market data and order routing are handled through Interactive Brokers.
+The project ships with a lightweight Yahoo Finance fallback for offline testing, but production runs expect a running TWS/Gateway instance.

 ## Universe